Best Samsung monitors Android Central 2021

 Next-level refresh rate: Samsung Odyssey G5

 Those upgrading from the Samsung CRG5 monitor will definitely want to check out the Samsung Odyssey G5 monitor with its 2560x1440 resolution.
 But the real story here is the 144Hz refresh rate, along with being compatible with both NVIDIA G-Sync and AMD's FreeSync Premium Pro.
-Get the upper hand while enjoying a beautiful monitor.
+So get the upper hand while enjoying a beautiful monitor.

 The budget pick: Samsung FT45